SichangHe/igem-2022-dku-backup/src/experiments.md

 #### 2.1 Surface Display via csgA

 CsgA, or major curlin subunit, is a component of biofilm.
 The design was a modified version of the PATCH system from Neel Joshi lab.
 It is composed of a temperature-controlled promoter, Csg synthetic operon, and the VHH targeting Type III secretion system.
-The design is predicted to be beneficial in a therapeutic context because biofilm formation effectively inhibits the invasion of shigella into epithelial cells.
+The design is predicted to be beneficial in a therapeutic context because biofilm formation effectively inhibits the invasion of *Shigella* into epithelial cells.

 #### 2.2 Surface Display via intimin